Spice or herb plant - Search results

 Alpinia nutans is similar to Alpinia malaccensis and Alpinia zerumbet.
 Alpinia nutans var. longiramosa is a synonym of Alpinia zerumbet.

-Alpinia officinarum (Lesser Galangal) is a plant, typically measuring 5-10 feet in height.
+Alpinia officinarum (Lesser Galangal) is typically measuring 5-10 feet in height.
 It prefers semi-shade and regular watering, but will tolerate moderate water during dry spells.
 The flowers are a cluster of pink, white, or off-white blossoms, giving a beautiful display.

 It is not just an ornamental plant.
 In China, it is also valued for its ethnomedical properties, used as a spice or a herb.
 Grown across USDA zone 9-11, it can easily be grown in pots in cold regions.